 |Other Position:||Diving Coach|

-Chikina has helped 29 Husker divers earn spots at the NCAA Zone diving meet over the past ten years.
-For two consecutive seasons, Chikina has sent a Nebraska diver since to the NCAA Championships, as Anna Filipcic finished 21st and 20th in the the one-meter and three-meter competitions, respectively.
-Senior Nicole Schwery, who advanced to NCAA Zone diving meet in 2013, joins Filipcic to form a strong diving duo for the Huskers in 2015-16.
+Chikina has helped the Huskers make 33 appearances at the NCAA Zone diving meet over the past 10 years.
+For three consecutive seasons, Chikina has sent a Nebraska diver to the NCAA Championships.
+Anna Filipcic brought home All-America honors for the Huskers in 2016 with her 10th-place finish on the one-meter board.
+Senior Nicole Schwery, who advanced to NCAA Zone diving meet in 2013, joined Filipcic to form a strong diving duo for the Huskers in 2015-16.

-With Chikina’s own success on the boards, she will look to utilize her experience in the sport of diving and continue to lead a talented Husker diving squad toward the top of the conference and NCAA Championship berths.
+With Chikina’s own success on the boards, she utilized her experience in the sport of diving and looks to lead a talented Husker diving squad toward the top of the conference and NCAA Championship berths.